cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Secret Export {#hpke-export}

-HPKE provides an interface for exporting secrets from the encryption `Context`, similar to the TLS 1.3 exporter interface (See {{?RFC8446}}, Section 7.5).
-This interface takes as input a context string `exporter_context` and desired length `L` (in bytes), and produces a secret derived from the internal exporter secret using the corresponding KDF Expand function.
+HPKE provides an interface for exporting secrets from the encryption `Context` using a variable-length PRF, similar to the TLS 1.3 exporter interface (see {{?RFC8446}}, Section 7.5).
+This interface takes as input a context string `exporter_context` and a desired length `L` in bytes, and produces a secret derived from the internal exporter secret using the corresponding KDF Expand function.
 For the KDFs defined in this specification, `L` has a maximum value of `255*Nh`.
 Future specifications which define new KDFs MUST specify a bound for `L`.

 The `exporter_context` field has a maximum length that depends on the KDF itself, on the definition of `LabeledExpand()`, and on the constant labels